linlilia/ACI-Endpoint-Update-App/README.md

 #### Before you begin <a name="before-you-begin"></a>

-Before you configure and use the ACI Endpoint Update App, complete all the following tasks:
+Before you configure and use the Standalone ACI Endpoint Update App, complete all the following tasks:

 Configure the APIC application at minimum with:

-A tenant for the management center or ASA
+A tenant for the Management Center or ASA

 In the tenant configuration, an application profile and an endpoint group (EPG)